Black Friday Code: DIGEST35

 Analyze the trends After a few cycles, review the notes to identify patterns or trends.
 Look for changes that correlate with different phases of the menstrual cycle.

-Align your activities Begin to tailor activities to match the phases of your cycle and the way you’re feeling.
+Align cycle with activities Begin to tailor activities to match the phases of your cycle and how you feel.

 Adjust as needed Cycle effects can change over time, so it’s important to continue tracking and adjusting activities as necessary.